(c) 2024 PillSync.com

 TURALIO can cause serious and potentially fatal liver injury and is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) [see Warnings and Precautions (5.2)].

-Hepatotoxicity with ductopenia and cholestasis occurred in patients treated with TURALIO.
-Across 768 patients who received TURALIO in clinical trials, there were two irreversible cases of cholestatic liver injury.
-One patient died with advanced cancer and ongoing liver toxicity and one patient required a liver transplant.
-The mechanism of cholestatic hepatotoxicity is unknown and its occurrence cannot be predicted.
-It is unknown whether liver injury occurs in the absence of increased transaminases.
+Among 768 patients who received TURALIO in clinical trials, there were two irreversible cases of cholestatic liver injury.
+One patient with advanced cancer and ongoing liver toxicity died and one patient with a confirmed case of VBDS required a liver transplant.

 In ENLIVEN, 3 of 61 (5%) patients who received TURALIO developed signs of serious liver injury, defined as ALT or AST ≥3 × ULN with total bilirubin ≥2 × ULN.
 In these patients, peak ALT ranged from 6 to 9 × ULN, peak total bilirubin ranged from 2.5 to 15 × ULN, and alkaline phosphatase (ALP) was ≥2 × ULN.
-ALT, AST and total bilirubin improved to <2 × ULN in these patients 1 to 7 months after discontinuing TURALIO.
+ALT, AST, and total bilirubin improved to <2 × ULN in these three patients 1 to 7 months after discontinuing TURALIO.

 5.2 TURALIO REMS Program